andrewlfauth/screen-time/README.md

 Having a 4 year old at home, I've spent my fair share of time watching television shows that were made for children.
 So, I made this app to help parents optimize their child's screen time.

+Disclaimer: I am no longer maintaining this app.
+This app was built as a portfolio project about a year into my coding journey.

 ### Built With

 - [Remix](https://remix.run)